berd1evv/FinalWeb.github.io/README.md

-# Weather Website with API
+# Weather Website with API, jQuery

 <p>In this Weather webapplication we used OpenWeatherAPI.
 You can search any city in the world and it will show you weather condition there.</p>
 <p>You can see weather for today and another five days</p>

 <img src="img/screenshot.png" alt="">
 <img src="img/Screenshot1.png" alt="">

+# Notice
+We rewrote js file into jQuery AJAX

 # Openweather API
 <p>JSON</p>